 - Imprint: Skyhorse Publishing

-A Single Mom Shares Her Inspiring and Funny Tales of Parenting, Full of Love, Advice, and Humor
+A Single Mom Shares Her Inspiring and Hilarious Tales of Parenting, Full of Love, Advice, and Humor

 Being a single mother means relaxing your cleanliness standards.
 A lot.
 Being a single mother means missing your kids like crazy when your ex has them, only to want to give them back ten minutes after they come home.
 Being a single mother means accepting sleep deprivation as a natural state.
 Being a single mother means hauling a toddler, a baby, and a diaper bag while wearing high heels and a cute skirt, because you never know when you’ll meet someone.
 Being a single mother means finding out you are stronger than you ever knew was possible.

 Since birth, Lara Lillibridge’s children wanted, “Mama, Mama, only Mama!” whether they were tired or just woke up from a nap—whether they were starving or had just finished a bowl of goldfish crackers.
 Over ten years later, not much has changed.
 Between hilarious episodes and candid stories, Lillibridge offers the bits of advice and enlightenment she’s gained along the way and never fails to commiserate on the many challenges that come with raising children in a non-nuclear family.
 This creative, touching memoir will resonate with single moms everywhere, whether solo parenting is new territory or well-trodden ground for them.